meltyourface/blank/posts/Ancestors-Key/Occult-Ancestors-Key-Connecting-with-Spiritual-Lineage/index.md

 Lesson 3: Integrating Ancestral Wisdom in Occult Practices

-Objective: Help students fully integrate the insights and guidance they receive from their ancestral spirits into their daily lives and esoteric practices.
+**Objective**: Help students fully integrate the insights and guidance they receive from their ancestral spirits into their daily lives and esoteric practices.

 ### 3.1 Ancestors and personal growth
 - Exploring ancestral patterns and connections for self-discovery and healing